 White gold surround: the “container” that holds the luminescent material on modern Rolex dials.
 Appears to be a silver (white gold) ring around the hour marker

-ROLEX DIAL VARIATIONS:
+ROLEX DIAL DEFINITIONS:

 Bordeaux: coloured dial that starts red in the centre and changes to black as it moves closer to the edge